 I do tend to over prepare in this department, but I don’t think it’s the place to cut corners.
 Thankfully, I’ve never run into a situation that I couldn’t fix with the help of something I packed in my healthy travel kit.
 So, I feel justified in always carrying this kit with me.

 This post contains affiliate links.
 When you click on an affiliate link and make a purchase, I will earn a commission at no extra cost to you.
-This helps me run the blog, so thank you for your support!

 Healthy Travel Kit Packing List